facebookresearch/CutLER/videocutler/README.md

 # VideoCutLER: Unsupervised Video Instance Segmentation

-VideoCutLER is a simple unsupervised video instance segmentation (UVIS) method without relying on optical flows.
-ImaegNet-1K is all we need for training a state-of-the-art UVIS model!
+VideoCutLER is a simple unsupervised video instance segmentation (UVIS) method. ***We demonstrate that video instance segmentation models can be learned without using any human annotations, without relying on natural videos (ImageNet data alone is sufficient), and even without motion estimations!***

 <p align="center">
   <img src="../docs/demos_videocutler.gif" width=100%>